by Jenn Lukens

 Savage spends most of her time on the road traveling to rural areas where resources are scarce.
 Clients at senior citizen centers, food pantries, and clinics benefit from her frequent presentations and one-on-one counseling.
 Since transportation is a common barrier for rural residents, she carries gas cards and taxi vouchers to give to clients who need them.

 Western Maryland has already experienced the ripple effect from Savage and Regional Oral Health Pathways’ work in oral health improvement.
 Allegany County hospitals have noticed a decrease in emergency room admissions for dental care.
 Dental patient evaluations show an improvement in general oral health practices.
-In all, 350 clients have benefitted from Savage’s individualized counseling.
+In all, 350 clients have benefited from Savage’s individualized counseling.
 Her hope is for more federal funding for Maryland hospitals to house future oral health trainings for CHWs.
 “It’s slow-going, but I think that we’ve proven our worth,” Savage humbly suggested.

 Smiles for Life in Navajo Nation